 Having NPS > 0 is already a reason to celebrate.
 That literally means you have more promoters than detractors and that’s a good thing.

-Compare your NPS to your past NPS.
+Compare your current NPS to your past NPS.
 Is it higher?
 You’re doing a great job.
 Is it lower?
 Find out why and how you can make it better next time.
-Building quality relationships with your customers is your and only your business, make sure you get it right.
+Building quality relationships with your customers is your business, make sure you get it right.

 Ideally, you should search for companies in the same industry and in the same region.
 Comparing your results across regions or industries might be a close-to-impossible thing to do, as the standards vary a lot.

-Now that you know, what score your company should aim at, let’s take a look at the top-performing companies from around the world.
+Now that you know what score your company should aim for, let’s take a look at the top-performing companies from around the world.

-Although the Tesla score or 97 seems to be unrealistic (yes high scores are a standard among electric automobile industry), the score of Amazon has been proven along the way.
-In another very interesting research, Amazon was chosen as the most trusted brand among SMB vendors (there’re also quite a few surprising industry benchmarks in the same research).
+Although the Tesla score of 97 seems to be unrealistic (yes high scores are a standard among electric automobile industry), the score of Amazon has been improved along the way.
+In another very interesting piece of research, Amazon was chosen as the most trusted brand among SMB vendors (there’re also quite a few surprising industry benchmarks in the same research).

-To sum it up, the main idea is to compare your NPS with yourself and yourself only at the first place, and then try to find trustworthy relevant NPS benchmarks in your industry and your region.
+To sum it up, the main idea is to benchmark NPS against your own past performance in the first instance, and then try to find trustworthy and relevant NPS benchmarks in your industry and your region.